eduardoe92/URL/README.md

 ## Description

-This is a work-in-progress project for a link shortener and QR code generator, built with React and Vite.
-The goal of this project is to provide a simple tool to shorten long links and generate QR codes that can be easily shared.
+This is a QR code generator project in development, built with React and Vite.
+The goal of this project is to provide a simple tool to generate QR codes that can be easily shared.

 ## Features